otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 01 - Environments, Paradigms and Principles.md

 ## 5. Setting up your Python environment

-React Native and Expo aren't needed yet.
-This course only turns to the frontend once Django has something worth consuming, which starts in Week 02.
-For now, the setup below is all you need.

 Install **Python 3.12 or later** from [python.org](https://www.python.org/downloads/) if it isn't already on your machine.
 Then create a **virtual environment** for this course's project, a self-contained folder holding just the Python packages this project needs, kept separate from anything else on your machine.

 ```bash